-To all A.R.L.
-Members residing in the Sections listed below: (The list gives the Sections, closing date for receipt of nominating petitions for Section Manager, the name of the present incumbent and the date of expiration of his term of office.)
+ELECTION NOTICES To all A.R.R.L.
+Members residing in the Sections listed below: (The list gives the Sections, closing date for receipt of nom-nating petitions for Section Manager, the name of the present incumbent and the date of expiration of his term of office.)
 This notice supersedes previous notices.

-In cases where no valid nominating petitions have been received from A.R.L. members residing in the different Sections in response to our previous notices, the closing dates for receipt of nominating petitions are set ahead to the dates given herewith.
+In cases where no valid nominating petitions have been re-ceived from A.R.R.L. members residing in the different Sections in response to our previous notices, the closing dates for receipt of nominating petitions are set ahead to the dates given here-with.
 In the absence of nominating petitions from Members of a Section, the incumbent continues to hold his official position and carry on the work of the Section subject, of course, to the filing of proper nominating petitions and the holding of an election by ballot or as may be necessary.
-Petitions must be in West Hartford on or before noon of the dates specified.

-Due to a resignation in the Alaska Section, nominating petitions are hereby solicited for the office of Section Communications Manager in this Section, and the closing date for receipt of nominations at A.R.R.L.
+Petitions must be in West Hart-ford on or before noon of the dates specified.
+Due to a resignation in the Alaska Section. nominating peti-tions are hereby solicited for the office of Section Communica-tions are hereby solicited for the office of Section Communica-tions manger in this Section, and the closing date for receipt of nominations at A.R.R.L.
 Headquarters is herewith specified as noon, Friday, June 14, 1940.

-Section Closing Date Present SCM Present Term of Office Ends Kentucky June 3, 1940 Darrell A. Downard April 15, 1910 Maritime June 3, 1940 Arthur M. Crowell June 15, 1940 Alaska June 14, 1940 Leo E. Osterman (resigned) Illinois June 14, 1940 Leslie M. Dickson (deceased) ••••• Philippines June 14, 1940 George L. Rickard Oct.
+Section Closing Date Present SCM of Office Ends Kentucky June 3, 1940 Darrell A. Downard April 15, 1910 Maritime June 3, 1940 Arthur M. Crowell June 15, 1940 Alaska June 14, 1940 Leo E. Osterman (resigned) Illinois June 14, 1940 Leslie M. Dickson (deceased) •••••••••••• Philippines June 14, 1940 George L. Rickard Oct.
 15, 1938 Idaho June 14, 1940 Carl Eichelberger June 15, 1939 Alberta June 14, 1940 C. S. Jameison Feb.
 18, 1940 Los Angeles June 14, 1940 Ralph S. Click July 1, 1940 W. Penna.
 July 1, 1940 Kendall Speer, Jr. July 10, 1940 Ohio Aug.
 1, 1940 E. H. Gibbs Aug.
 17, 1940 Santa Clara Valley Aug.
 1, 1940 Elbert J. Amarantes Aug.
 15, 1940 W. Mass.
 Aug.
-1, 1940 William J. Barrett Aug.
+1. 1940 William J. Barrett Aug.
 17, 1940 So.
 Minn.
 Aug.
 15, 1940 Millard Bender Aug.
 22, 1940 Utah-Wyoming Aug.
 15, 1940 Ernest E. Parshall Aug.
 22, 1940

-\ In Canadian sections nominating petitions for Section Managers must be addressed to Canadian General Manager, Alex Reld, 169 Logan Ave., St. Lambert, Quebec.
+• In Canadian sections nominating petitions for Section Mana-gers must be addressed to Canadian General Manager, Alex Reid, 169 Logan Ave., St. Lambert, Quebec.
 To be valid such petitions must be filed with him on or before the closing dates named.

-1. You are hereby notified that an election for an A.R.R.L. section Communications Manager for the next two-year term of office is about to be held in each of these Sections in accordance with the provisions of the By-Laws.

-2. The elections will take place in the different Sections immediately after the closing date for receipt of nominating petitions as given opposite the different Sections.
-The Ballots malled from Headquarters will list in alphabetical sequence the names of all eligible candidates nominated for the position by A.R.R.L. members residing in the Sections concerned.
-Ballots will be malled to members as of the closing dates specified above, for receipt of nominating petitions.

-3. Nominating petitions from the Sections named are hereby solicited.
+You are hereby notified that an election for an A.R.R.L.
+Section Communications Manager for the next two-year term of office is about to be held in each of these Sections in accordance with the provisions of the By-Laws.
+The elections will take place the different Sections immediately after the closing date for receipt of nominating petitons as given opposite the different Section.
+The Ballots malled from Headquarters will lake the laphabetical sequence the malled from Headquarters will lake the laphabetical sequence the mannes of all eligible candidates nominated for the position by A.R.R.L. members residing in the Sections concerned.
+Ballots will be malled to members as of the closing dates specified above, for receipt of nominating petitions from the Sections named are hereby solicited.
 Five or more A.R.R.L. members residing in any Section have the privilege of nominating any member of the League as candidate for Section Manager.
-The following form for nomination is suggested:
+The following form for monation is suggested: (Place and date)